mwestphalen/ASL-Learning-App/README.md

 The journal is our team's log of what happened.
 It records each team member's progress for the day: what we did, what problems were encountered and solved, any interesting things we observed.
 It's also a place to reflect our own process and explore issues such as what's going well, what isn't, and how we can improve.

 ### Sprint I (01/23-02/08)

 ### Sprint II (02/08-03/01)

 #### Week I (02/08-02/15)

 ##### User Interface (Matt)
 (Matt) - Researched user flow/UI/UX of similar applications to get an idea of what works and what doesn't.
 I also started on the activity/user flow diagram for the mobile application.
 No issues/problems encountered. - 02/13

-(Matt) - Finished the activity/user flow diagram.
-I also started on the UX/UI prototype using Adobe XD, no issues there yet and should be done in the next few days. - 02/18

 ##### Mobile App Flutter (Aakriti)
 1. Downloaded and created hello world app on Android Studio.
 Working on it now for VSC.
 02/15